pplu/aws-sdk-perl/README.md

 glenveegee for lots of work sorting out the S3 implementation

+Grinzz
-Grinzz for many bugs, suggestions and fixes
+ - many bugs, suggestions and fixes
+ - Installation speedup with Module::Builder::Tiny

 Dakkar for solving issues with parameter passing